geoblacklight/geoblacklight.github.io/about.md

 ` `

-GeoBlacklight is a multi-institutional, open source discovery software application for geospatial content, including GIS datasets, web services, and digitized paper maps.
-Based on the open source software project Blacklight, GeoBlacklight began in 2014 as a collaboration by MIT, Princeton, and Stanford.
+GeoBlacklight is an open-source [Ruby on Rails](https://rubyonrails.org/) software application for discovering geospatial content, including GIS datasets, web services, and digitized paper maps.
+Based on the open source software project [Blacklight](https://projectblacklight.org/), GeoBlacklight began in 2014 as a collaboration by MIT, Princeton, and Stanford.
 As of 2021, over 25 academic libraries and cultural heritage institutions have adopted GeoBlacklight.
+To learn more about it and how it works, visit our [GeoBlacklight Introduction Tutorial](https://geoblacklight.org/tutorial/2015/02/09/geoblacklight-overview.html).

 Discovery services and metadata are key challenges for organizations who provide geospatial data.
 GeoBlacklight connects expertise from the digital library and geospatial communities to provide a better experience for users to find geospatial data.

-The GeoBlacklight community helps participating institutions by:
+The GeoBlacklight community helps *participating institutions* by:
-Providing a customizable platform for delivering geospatial information seamlessly to end users Recommending best practices for ___
+* Providing a customizable platform for delivering geospatial information seamlessly to end users
+* Recommending best practices for software and metadata implementation and updates
-Providing access to collaborative, standardized metadata through OpenGeoMetadata Connecting them to other contributors through our active communication channels Preserving a robust knowledge base on our GitHub repository
+* Providing access to collaborative, standardized metadata through [OpenGeoMetadata](https://github.com/OpenGeoMetadata)
+* Connecting them to other contributors through our active [communication channels](https://geoblacklight.org/connect.html)
+* Preserving a robust knowledge base on our [GitHub repository](https://github.com/geoblacklight/geoblacklight/wiki)

-The GeoBlacklight community helps end users by:
+The GeoBlacklight community helps *end users* by:
-Creating a central repository for digital geospatial resources of all kinds Making geospatial resources accessible to all users regardless of expertise Enabling user-friendly searches through a map interface, keyword search, or a combination of the two Ensuring consistent and high-quality metadata that can be federated across institutions Providing easy download and export options, along with clear rights and licensing information, for reusing geospatial resources in a wide variety of academic ventures
+* Creating a central repository for digital geospatial resources of all kinds
+* Making geospatial resources accessible to all users regardless of expertise
+* Enabling user-friendly searches through a map interface, keyword search, or a combination of the two
+* Ensuring consistent and high-quality metadata that can be federated across institutions
+* Providing easy download and export options, along with clear rights and licensing information, for reusing geospatial resources in a wide variety of academic ventures